Noise-Induced Barren Plateaus in Variational Quantum Algorithms: Introduction

 However, these works do not consider quantum hardware noise, and very little is known about the scalability of VQAs in the presence of noise.
-One of the main selling points of VQAs is noise mitigation, and indeed VQAs have shown evidence of noise resilience in the sense that the global minimum of the landscape may be unaffected by noise~\cite{sharma2019noise,mcclean2016theory}.
+One of the main selling points of VQAs is noise mitigation, and indeed VQAs have shown evidence of optimal parameter resilience to noise in the sense that the global minimum of the landscape may be unaffected by noise~\cite{sharma2019noise,mcclean2016theory}.
 While some analysis has been done~\cite{xue2019effects, marshall2020characterizing,gentini2019noise}, an important open question, which has not yet been addressed, is how noise affects the asymptotic scaling of VQAs.
 More specifically, one can ask how noise affects the training process.
+If the effect of noise on trainability is not severe, and the optimal parameters can be found, then VQAs may be useful even in the presence of high decoherence in one of two ways.
+First, the end goal of certain algorithms such as the Quantum Approximate Optimization Algorithm (QAOA) \cite{farhi2016quantum} is to extract an optimized set of parameters, rather than the optimal cost value.
+Second, error mitigation can be used in conjunction with VQAs that display optimal parameter resilience.
 Intuitively, incoherent noise is expected to reduce the magnitude of the gradient and hence hinder trainability, and preliminary numerical evidence of this has been seen~\cite{kubler2020adaptive, arrasmith2020operator}, although the scaling of this effect has not been studied.